fdobad/doctest/docs/README.md

 - Don't try opening the results directory or geopackage databases (.gpkg) while the simulation is running or while postprocessing
 - Windows version fails around 3564288 cells

-A cup-of-coffee run length is less than 1000x1000 raster with 100 simulations (the CPU load can be adjusted via number of threads on `Optional Rules` tab)
+A cup-of-coffee run length is less than 1000x1000 raster with 100 simulations (the CPU load can be adjusted via number of threads on the `Optional Rules` tab)

 # Keep on reading
 - [User guide](readme_user.md)![icon](img/icon.png)